Skip to content

 0 0 1 * *First of every month at midnight

-If a node is down when a cron job is supposed to fire, the missed occurrences are called misfires.
-The misfire policy controls what happens when the node comes back up:
+If no node is available when a cron job is supposed to fire, the missed occurrences are called misfires.
+The misfire policy controls what happens when scheduling resumes:

 app.AddJob("Cleanup", async () => { /* ... */ })